Random Coding Error Exponents for the Two-User Interference Channel: Problem Formulation and Main Results

-Our main result is the following. \begin{theorem} Let $R_1$ and $R_2$ be given, and let $E^*(R_1,R_2)$ be defined as in \eqref{ErrorUser1}.
+We devote Appendix \ref{app:2} for a discussion on aspects of the computation of \eqref{Estar12}.
+We have the following result. \begin{theorem} Let $R_1$ and $R_2$ be given, and let $E^*(R_1,R_2)$ be defined as in \eqref{ErrorUser1}.
 Consider the ensemble of fixed composition codes of types $P_{X_1}$ and $P_{X_2}$, for the first and second users, respectively.
-For a discrete memoryless two-user IFC, we have:
+For a discrete memoryless two-user IFC, we have